d4np3/module-1/README.md

 * __*What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?*__

 The hit unicorn status in 2022 with a $1B market cap.
-More recently they have pegged back to $200m market cap, but this is across the board with the state of the international financial markets.
+Looking at todays figures, they have pegged back to $200m market cap, but this scenario is across the board with the state of the international financial markets today, post pandemic.

 * __*How is your company performing relative to competitors in the same domain?*__

-TBC
+If you Google Blockchain Wealth Management, you will find articles from 2017, 2018, 2019, maybe 2020 plus a handful from 2022.
+It appears that this is not a market that the intrinsict Wealth Management market is taking seriously.
+There are endless companiespnies offering "crypto" portfolio management today, but they, themselves are far from invested in the technology, merely another souless vessel to another financial product.

 ## Recommendations

 * __*If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)*__

-TBC
+Focus on expanding international licensing to enable faster uptake of their Smartphone App and the platform in general.

 * __*Why do you think that offering this product or service would benefit the company?*__

-TBC
+Their main hinderance is lack of international expansion, or the hinderance due to intense regulation.

 * __*What technologies would this additional product or service utilize?*__

-TBC
+Their roadmap is exciting.
+The current restriction is licensing and regulation.
+Their growth is hindered by regulation and not by technology,

 * __*Why are these technologies appropriate for your solution?*__

-TBC
+They already work.
+It is red tape that hinders.

 ## Back to Fintech Home